Rosemary Siemens: Sunday Hymn Serenade

 In September 2019, Siemens launched a series on her Youtube channel called Sunday Hymn Serenade where she released a new hymn video every Sunday at 10 am EST along with an inspirational story.
 Siemens noted that Christian Hymns are disappearing from churches like never before and she made it her mission to do something about it.
 In addition to featuring classic hymns like "Amazing Grace", "How Great Thou Art", and "Great Is Thy Faithfulness", she closes every episode with her favorite catchphrase, "Thank you so much for helping me 'Bring Back The Hymns!'"

 When the COVID-19 pandemic began and people were locked in their homes under quarantine orders in March 2020, Siemens launched a second series on her YouTube channel entitled Worship Wednesday, where she would release a new Christian worship song every Wednesday at 10 am EST in hopes of bringing hope and comfort to people.
 The series aired for three months and ended in May 2020, when quarantine restrictions began to loosen in North America.
 In May, 2021, Siemens relaunched her Wednesday hymn series, featuring a new hymn lyric video format filmed in a stunning location, premiering every Wednesday at 12:30pm EST on YouTube.
 The first episode featured the hymn "Nearer, My God, To Thee".

+In September, 2023, Siemens launched her own radio show Sunday Hymn Serenade – radio edition on Golden West Broadcasting in Manitoba, featuring hymns from her Sunday Hymn Serenade YouTube show and the stories behind them.